Sensing with discrete time crystals: Results

-The sharp $\fres$ response is further clarified using the representative points marked in \zfr{fig3}A(a).
-The corresponding time domain PDTC profiles are shown in \zfr{fig3}A(b).
-Far off resonance~\I{(i)}, the dynamics remain unaffected by the AC field.
-Exactly on resonance~\I{(ii)}, the significant lifetime increase is observed.
-Slightly off-resonance~\I{(iii-iv)}, a distinctive beating in the fidelity $F$ appears, reflecting the frequency offset \(\delta f {=} \fac {-} \fres\).
-The integration of this beating pattern over time leads to the $(T_2')^{-1}$ linewidth.
+The sharp $\fres$ response is further clarified using the representative points marked in \zfr{fig3}A(i).
+The corresponding time domain PDTC profiles are shown in \zfr{fig3}A(ii).
+Far off resonance~\I{(a)}, the dynamics remain unaffected by the AC field.
+Exactly on resonance~\I{(b)}, the significant lifetime increase is observed.
+Slightly off-resonance~\I{(c-d)}, a distinctive beating in the fidelity $F$ appears, reflecting the frequency offset \(\delta f {=} \fac {-} \fres\).
+The integration of this beating pattern over time leads to the $(t_N')^{-1}$ linewidth.
 In sensing applications, this can enable precise reconstruction of unknown signals within the narrow resonance band $\xD f$ via a Fourier transform of the DTC temporal dynamics.
 The sensor bandwidth itself is determined by the shortest possible pulse lengths, and could span the 0.5-50kHz range (SI \zfr{sensor-comparison}).

-The dynamics of the tracked phase $\xph$ corresponding to \zfr{fig3}A(b) is presented in SI \zsr{phase}.
-The data (\zfr{phase-DTC}) reveals intricate micromotion dynamics and demonstrates the ability to measure them for periods well beyond the $1/e$ lifetimes, exceeding 60,000 $\xg$-kicks, with high clarity.
+The dynamics of the tracked phase $\xph$ corresponding to \zfr{fig3}A(ii) is presented in SI \zsr{phase}.
+The data (\zfr{phase-DTC}) reveals intricate micromotion dynamics and demonstrates the ability to measure it for periods well beyond the $1/e$ lifetimes, exceeding 60,000 $\xg$-kicks, with high clarity.